-- In conjunction with any dashboard or instrument panel display, the code for the electronic control unit reporting the fault can be read immediately on the display. - ☐ Complete fault codes are transmitted and can be read using DDDL 7.0 or latest version. - ☐ If the fault is serious enough to impair normal operation, the electronic engine system switches over to emergency running mode.
-When in emergency running mode, the engine operates at a constant 1300 rpm.
+- In conjunction with any dashboard or instrument panel display, the code for the electronic control unit reporting the fault can be read immediately on the display. - ☐ If the fault is serious enough to impair normal operation, DDEC VI switches over to limp home mode.
+The limp home speed is dependent on MCM parameters and could be idle speed or 1000 rpm.
 This allows you to move the vehicle to a service location.